Yelp/elastalert/docs/source/ruletypes.rst

 Additional explanation:

-ElastAlert 2 can send two categories of data to Alertmanager:
+ElastAlert 2 can send two categories of data to Alertmanager: labels and annotations
-- labels
-- annotations

 Labels are sent as either static values or a single field value lookup.
 So if you specify the following::